OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `let` ( *nameorbinding1* , *nameorbinding2*, ... ) = *expression* ;

-> Where each nameorbinding may be:
+Where each nameorbinding may be:

 *identifier*

-> Or

-**identifier*
+Or:

+`*`*identifier*

 > Creates or assigns to multiple variables based on unpacking a tuple.
-> If the *nameorbinding* is an identifier it creates a new variable, if *nameorbinding* is **identifier* it assigns to an existing variable with that name.
+> If the *nameorbinding* is an identifier it creates a new variable, if *nameorbinding* is `*`*identifier* it assigns to an existing variable with that name.
 > *expression* must be a tuple type, with the number of fields in the tuple equal to the number of names on the left-hand side.
 > The compiler creates a new local variable for each name on the left-hand side, and infers the type of each new variable based on the type of the corresponding field of the right-hand side tuple.
-> In the case of assignments to existing variables, the corresponding field on the left hand side must be assignable to the type of the variable.
+> In the case of assignments to existing variables, the corresponding field on the right hand side must be assignable to the type of the variable.
-> No assignment may use type *void* on the left hand side.
+> No assignment may use type *void* on the right hand side.

 `if let` `Some(`*ident*`)` `=` *expression* *codeblock* [`else` [*elsestatementcodeblock* | *if statement* | *if let statement*]]?

 > It is required that *ident* is an identifier, and *expression* is an expression of some option type.
+>
-> If *expression* returns the Some variant of an option type, within statement codeblock *codeblock* a new local variable *ident* is created with the inner value of the result of *expression*,
+> If *expression* returns the Some variant, at the start of the statement codeblock *codeblock* a new local variable *ident* is created with the inner value of the result of *expression*,
-> and the type of *ident* matches that inner type,
+> and type of *expression*'s inner type. *codeblock* is then run with *ident* present.
+>
-> and *codeblock* is run.
-If *expression* is the None variant and the `else` statement is present,
+> If *expression* is the `None` variant and the `else` statement is present,
-> codeblock statement *elsestatementcodeblock*, if statement *if statement*, or *if let statement* is run instead.
+> statement codeblock *elsestatementcodeblock*, if statement *if statement*, or if let statement *if let statement* is run instead.
-> *expression* must always be an option type.

 *expression*